 Sanergy has expanded its team from two to now 12 students.
 This summer Benji Moncivaiz '11 is working as a Public Service Fellow in Nairobi assisting with the redesign of the sanitation center and co-directing the fabrication and construction teams.
 Moncivaiz is conducting interviews with the users of the current pilots, recruiting and training the fabrication staff, and establishing a unified method for the construction of the sanitation centers.

 Waste-conversion startup Sanergy bowls over competition Wild-card entry takes top prize in $100K Business Plan Competition

 In The World: Turning waste into profit Students aim to improve Kenyan slum-dwellers' access to basic sanitation - and generate renewable energy and jobs along the way.
 Wild-card entry takes top prize in $100K Business Plan Competition

 Read Sustainable Sanitation by Amy MacMillan-Bankson reprinted from News@MITSloan from April 26, 2010.

-President Susan Hockfield and Dr. Thomas Byrne have commemorated MIT's 150th with a gift to the Public Service Center.
+President Susan Hockfield and Dr. Thomas Byrne have commemorated MIT's 150th with a gift to the Priscilla King Gray Public Service Center.
 “We are honored.
 This is a wonderful investment in MIT students and their work for the future.
-The gift quite literally means the world to these students and the communities they serve,” said Sally Susnowitz, Director of the PSC.
+The gift quite literally means the world to these students and the communities they serve,” said Sally Susnowitz, Director of the PKG Center.
 President Hockfield and Dr. Thomas Byrne presented awards at the Global Challenge Awards Ceremony on May 2.
 In her opening speech, President Hockfield said “Personally, I take great inspiration from our students who face the world's problems undaunted by scale and with a remarkable commitment to service.
 You have shaken off the label Generation Y to become Generation Why Not.”